A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: GRAPH BASED LMMSE EQUALIZER FOR MIMO ISI CHANNEL

 \section{GRAPH BASED LMMSE EQUALIZER FOR MIMO ISI CHANNEL}

 In this section, we elucidate the proposed graph structure together with the message passing algorithm.
+Construction of the proposed graph takes its roots from the state space representation of LMMSE equalization for SISO systems in~\cite{Loeliger2004,Guo2008}.
+In fact, the authors of~\cite{Singer2007} and~\cite{Springer2011} construct another factor graph for LMMSE equalization in SISO and MIMO systems respectively based on factorizations.
+However, the state space representation has couple of advantages over the latter approach.
+First, it is computationally more efficient.
+As to be shown, one can compose adjacent blocks with the help of the matrix inversion lemma and reduce the computational complexity to $O(P^2)$ per symbol where $P$ is the number of interferers; whereas, this type of composition is not natural for the graph structure in~\cite{Singer2007,Springer2011}, that results in complexity of $O(P^3)$ per symbol.
+Moreover, the flow of the messages are easy to follow on the proposed graph, where operations on each building block, shown in Fig.~\ref{fig:LMMSE_FG_MIMO}, are identical to each other.
+On the other hand, messages in~\cite{Singer2007,Springer2011} piece-wisely defined on three different regions, which further complicates implementation.
+Hence, in this study, a graph structure is constructed using state space representation.
 The GMP rules generated for the graph implementation of LMMSE estimation in~\cite{Loeliger2002,Loeliger2004,Loeliger2006,Loeliger2007} are operated on the constructed graph in which all state variables are assumed to have Gaussian distribution.
 Therefore, each state variable is represented by a mean and variance value on the graph which makes it a suitable receiver for higher order constellations.
 Before going into the details of message passing rules, we begin with the state space representation of the system presented in Section~\ref{sec:system_model} to construct the graph structure.
-For the system described in Figure~\ref{fig:system_model_MIMO}, the observation vector at time $k$ given in (\ref{eqn:observation}) can be rewritten as
+For the system described in Fig.~\ref{fig:system_model_MIMO}, the observation vector at time $k$ given in (\ref{eqn:observation}) can be rewritten as